The short answer

 - Free-feed (food always available) until 6 months, then transition to scheduled meals 2-3x daily.

 - Fresh water always available.
-Many cats prefer running water — consider a $30 fountain.
+Many cats prefer running water.
+A $30 fountain often boosts intake.

 - Keep food and water bowls separate from litter box (cats hate eating near where they go).